Skip to content

 #!/usr/bin/env python3

-"""A simple example cmd2 application demonstrating many common features.
+"""An example cmd2 application demonstrating many common features.

 Features demonstrated include all of the following: